 The Sloan Park complex is used year-round by the organization, and features the Cactus League’s largest player development building at 70,000 square feet.
 This building includes major and minor league locker rooms, a 7,500 square-foot two-story weight room/workout facility, a 120 seat theater for meetings, and hydrotherapy room containing four whirlpools, with separate hydrotherapy pool.

-By the 1920’s Mesa was home to several amateur baseball teams, the most well known being the Mesa Jewels.
+In the 1920’s Mesa was home to several amateur baseball teams, the most well known being the Mesa Jewels.
 The teams needed a better baseball field which led the community to build their first permanent diamond in 1921, at the corner of 2nd Street and Sirrine.
 With the development of the nearby Rendezvous Hall, for social events, and Rendezvous Pool, the ballpark gradually became known as “Rendezvous Park.”

 The Chicago Cubs first expressed interest in training in Mesa as early as 1942, when a contingent of Cubs officials met with City officials to evaluate the ballpark and lodging facilities.
 But it was not until 1952 that the final decision was made for the Chicago Cubs to use Mesa as their spring training home.
 Six major league exhibition games were played in Mesa that season, against the Cleveland Indians, New York Giants, Pittsburgh Pirates, and crosstown rival Chicago White Sox.

-Amenities at the old Rendezvous Park were less than ideal.
+Amenities at Rendezvous Park were less than ideal.
 The clubhouse was too small to accommodate the players’ luggage; the trunks were moved outside each morning and returned to the clubhouse at the end of the day.
 Extra bleachers were rented to accommodate the large number of spectators, and 500 wooden chairs were acquired from Los Angeles Wrigley Field, to serve as “box seats.”

 Improvements were made to Rendezvous Park over the years, with the Cubs training at the site through 1965.
 After a three-year absence, spring training returned to Mesa when an agreement was reached with the Oakland A’s.
 Mesa was Oakland’s spring training site for 10 years, including their three consecutive world championship seasons from 1972 to 1974.